FindMySchool LogoFindMySchool

 Academic outcomes at Redhill Academy are solid, placing the school comfortably above the England average for student progress.

-In 2024, the school achieved a Progress 8 score of +0.17.
+In the current 2024-25 / 2025 GCSE dataset, the school achieved a Progress 8 score of +0.17.
 This positive figure indicates that students at Redhill make more progress from their primary school starting points than similar students across England.

 The attainment data tells a consistent story.
-The Average Attainment 8 score stood at 50.0, compared to the England average of 45.9.
-In the core subjects, 26% of students achieved Grade 5 or above in the English Baccalaureate (EBacc) suite of qualifications.
+The Average Attainment 8 score stands at 50.6.
+In the core subjects, 29% of students achieved Grade 5 or above in the English Baccalaureate (EBacc) suite of qualifications, and 62.2% entered the EBacc.

-The school ranks 1196th in England for GCSE outcomes (FindMySchool proprietary ranking).
-This performance sits in line with the middle 35% of schools in England (25th to 60th percentile), reflecting a reliable academic standard that serves the local community well.
+The school ranks 1,404th out of 3,895 schools in England for GCSE academic outcomes (FindMySchool ranking).
+This reflects a reliable academic standard that serves the local community well, with the wider GCSE profile ranking 837th out of 3,688 schools nationally.

 Post-16 performance follows a similar pattern.
-The sixth form ranks 1418th in England for A-level outcomes.
-In 2024, 43% of grades were A*-B, with nearly 6% at the highest A* grade.
+The sixth form ranks 1,086th out of 2,549 providers in England for A-level academic outcomes, and 7th in Nottingham for sixth-form outcomes.
+In 2025, 50% of grades were A*-B across 365 exam entries, with 10% at the highest A* grade.
 While these figures are "national typical" in our banding system, they represent solid achievement for a large, inclusive sixth form.

 England ranks and key metrics (where available)